Zioq/Program-Paradigm---Design-Patterns/Prototype Pattern/README.md

 >The real difficulty of polymorphic this is not the syntax.
 >It is keeping the runtime behavior aligned with the type-level promise.

 **👍 Best Practices**
-1. Treat this as a contract, not a convenience
+1. Treat this as a contract, not a convenience.
 Only use it when you can fully honor subtype preservation.

-2. Be suspicious of as this
+2. Be suspicious of as this.
 It often means you are bypassing a real type mismatch.

-3. Override clone logic in subclasses when needed
+3. Override clone logic in subclasses when needed.
 If subclasses add new state, their clone logic usually must change too.

-4. Prefer abstract factory hooks for extensible hierarchies This makes subclass responsibilities explicit.
+4. Prefer abstract factory hooks for extensible hierarchies.
+This makes subclass responsibilities explicit.

-5. Use this heavily in fluent APIs and builders
+5. Use this heavily in fluent APIs and builders.
 This is where it provides the most value and the least risk.